| FIRST- YEAR

 Not only will you become an expert ceiling painter and learn the joys of spackle, but during FUP week you will get to address the politics of race, class, gender, and sexuality and the impact these issues have on communities and our work in them.
 Your group will talk with the organizers and neighbors of your project to deepen your understanding of what is going on in that specific community.
 In the evening, FUPpies (your affectionate nickname) will hear from speakers to gain further insight into social justice issues and the Boston and Cambridge communities.
 Past speakers have included former Cambridge Mayor Ken Reeves, Massachusetts state legislator Jarret Barrios, and members of organizations such as the Centro Presente Women’s Refugee Project, Queer Nation, Homeless Empowerment Project, and the Boston Tenants’ Rights Association.

-FUP 2013 will be made up of approximately 100 first-years and 40 leaders.
-FUP IS ENTIRELY FREE.
-FUP provides housing and food during the week.
+FUP 2015 will be made up of approximately 100 first-years and 40 leaders.
+And best of all, FUP HAS NO PROGRAM FEE!!!!
+Housing and main meals are provided.
+You will need ~$25-40 for the week to pay for T fares (1-week pass = $18) and the dinner your discussion group will have in Harvard Square.
+If this presents a financial difficulty, please let us know since we can provide financial assistance.
 Due to limited space and resources, we cannot accept everyone who applies, but we always maintain an active waiting list.